9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 4/III. Overview of security information event management (SIEM) tools.md

 ## Chronicle searches

 In Chronicle, you can search for events using the Search field.
 You can also use Procedural Filtering to apply filters to a search to further refine the search results.
 For example, you can use Procedural Filtering to include or exclude search results that contain specific information relating to an event type or log source.
-There are two types of searches you can perform to find events in Chronicle, a Unified Data Mode (UDM) Search or a Raw Log Search.
+There are two types of searches you can perform to find events in Chronicle, a **[[Unified Data Mode (UDM) Search]]** or a **[[Raw Log Search]]**.

 ![[Pasted image 20231107212118.png]]